IT21314742/Loading-Bar/README.md

- Functional Loading Bar Created with HTML, CSS and .
+  Loading Bar Created with HTML, CSS and .